-10:01 a.m.
-A briefing paper was included in the meeting materials, presenting to the Operations Committee, for discussion, acceptance, and referral to the Board of Commissioners for approval, a request to authorize the President & CEO to approve the Metro Transit's Agency Safety Plan.
-President & CEO, Taulby Roach, gave an overview of this item.
-A motion to accept this item and recommend it to the Board of Commissioners for approval, as presented, was made by Commissioner Golliday and seconded by Commissioner Zimmerman.
-The motion passed unanimously.
+9:26 a.m.
+A briefing paper was included in the meeting materials, presenting to the Operations Committee, for discussion, acceptance, and referral to the Board of Commissioners for approval, a request to authorize the President & CEO to approve a Contract Modification with The Harlan Company, increasing the funding by \$148,177.42 and the period of performance until June 30, 2021, to complete the Bus Stop Signage Replacement project.
+Jessica Gershman, Assistant Executive Director Planning Systems, gave an overview of this item.